ChewKeanHo/Hestia/src/generator/README.md

 #### (4) Work on Routers

-With presenter is up, it's time to work on `routers`.
+With `presenter` is now up and ready, it's time to work on `routers`.
 The generator is based on configurable output generations where `routers` houses the feature's overall configurations and initializations.
 This is to promote high usability and eliminate unnecessary duplications.
 For example:

 * `HestiaSIGNALS.Codes`, `HestiaFS.Codes-Encoders`, `HestiaTESTS.Codes-Verdict`
   and etc are all using the same `linear enumerations` `presenters` feature